SelfSend/email-sanitizer-api/readme.md

 ### Disposable Email Address Validation Checks

-Checks among a list of 106,543 disposable email domains, the largest database of disposable emails out there.
-The list is updated daily and includes domains from various disposable email providers.
+Checks among a list of 106,543 disposable email domains, the largest database of disposable emails out there, updated daily.

 ## 🛠 Tech Stack